 - For best results, foods should be cooked uncovered, in low-sided pans to take advantage of the forced air circulation.
 Use shiny aluminum pans for best results unless otherwise specified. - Heatproof glass or ceramic can be used.
 Reduce temperature by another 25°F (15°C) when using heatproof glass dishes for a total reduction of 50°F (30°C). - Dark metal pans may be used.
 Note that food may brown faster when using dark metal bakeware. - The number of racks used is determined by the height of the food to be cooked. - Baked items, for the most part, cook extremely well in convection.
 Don't try to convert recipes such as custards, quiches, pumpkin pie, or cheesecakes, which do not benefit from the convection-heating process.
-Use the regular Bake mode for these foods. - Multiple rack cooking for oven meals is mostly done on rack positions 1, 2, 3, and 4.
-All four racks can be used for cookies, biscuits and appetizers. - 2 Rack baking: Use positions 2 and 4 or 1 and 3. - 3 rack baking: Use positions 1, 3 and 5 or 2, 3 and 4. - When baking four cake layers at the same time, stagger pans so that one pan is not directly above another.
-For best results, place cakes on front of one rack and back of another rack (See graphic at right).
-Allow 1" - 11⁄2" (2.5 - 3 cm) air space around pans.
+Use the regular Bake mode for these foods. - Multiple rack cooking for oven meals is mostly done on rack positions 1, 2, 3, 4, and 5.
+All five racks can be used for cookies, biscuits and appetizers. - 2 Rack baking: Use positions 2 - 3 rack baking: Use positions 1, 3, and 5 or 2, 3, and 4. - When baking four cake layers at the same time, stagger pans so that one pan is not directly above another.
+For best results, place cakes on front of upper rack and back of lower rack (See graphic at right).
+Allow 1" 1 1⁄2" (2.5 3 cm) air space around pans.

-- Converting your own recipe can be easy.
-Choose a recipe that will work well in convection. - Reduce the temperature and cooking time if necessary.
+Converting your own recipe can be easy.
+Choose a recipe that will work well in convection.

+- Reduce the temperature and cooking time if necessary.
 It may take some trial and error to achieve a perfect result.
-Keep track of your technique for the next time you want to prepare the recipe using convection.
+Keep track of your technique for the next time you want to prepare the recipe using convection. - See Troubleshooting for tips on solving baking/oven problems.